Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Proof of

 \subsection{Spin $\Gamma$-structure on the \SW moduli space}

 In this subsection, we show that there is a natural spin $\Gamma$-structure (equivariant spin structure) on $\widetilde{\M }_{k,\delta}(Z)$.
-To show this, we need several definitions related to an $Pin(2)$-equivariant version of family of indices for Fredholm operators.
-A non-equivariant version of the argument of this \lcnamecref{subsection Spin Gamma structure of the SW moduli space} is originally considered by H.~Sasahira~\cite{MR2284407}.
+To show this, we need several definitions related to a $Pin(2)$-equivariant version of the index of a family of Fredholm operators.
+A non-equivariant version of the argument of this \lcnamecref{subsection Spin Gamma structure of the SW moduli space} was originally considered by H.~Sasahira~\cite{MR2284407}.